svn2github/wordpress-vip-plugins/wp-parsely/readme.txt

 * Get started with Parse.ly right away: the plug-in automatically inserts the required parsely-page tag and JavaScript on all your published pages and posts.
 * Allows you to specify the JavaScript implementation to use: standard, DOM free or asynchronous.
+* If you've purchased access to the Parse.ly API, add a widget to your site with story recommendations personalized to individual users.

 Feedback, suggestions, questions or concerns?
 E-mail us at [support@parsely.com](mailto:support@parsely.com) we always want to hear from you.